Garve/scikit-bonus/README.md

 This is a package with [scikit-learn](https://scikit-learn.org/stable/) - compatible transformers, classifiers and regressors that I find useful.

+Give it a try with a smiple `pip install scikit-bonus`!

 ## The time module
 The time module contains transformers for dealing with time series in a simple-to-understand way.